 - Negative emotions such as sadness, depression, fear, anger

-- Bullying – games can give a sense of belonging to your child, especially if bullied in school
+- Bullying – games can give a sense of belonging to your child, especially if they are bullied in school

 - Lack of replacement activities to challenge your child